 My one son reads history books for fun.
 I don’t have to push it on him.
 I don’t make him memorize.
 He learns the names and places and dates because it’s interesting to him.
 That kind of learning sticks.
 In the subjects he doesn’t care about, I let it be “enough.”

 Now a word of caution here.
 When your kid is excited about chemistry (and who doesn’t like explosions and slime), don’t go crazy and run out and buy a science kit.
 If your child really cares, they will make it happen on their own, including bugging you until you do get that kit.
-You don’t have to chase after a child’s whims trying to flame a passion.
+You don’t have to chase after a child’s whims trying to ignite a passion.
 When they find what they really like to do, they will just do it.
 Give your child the gift of time, space, and boredom.

 I wrote a companion piece to this on the high school site, called “The Key.”
 I talk about trading “rigor” for passion and how that has played out for my children so far.
 And the key?
 It’s not Easy Peasy.
 It’s the grace of God.
 Let Him form your kids into who they were created to be.